PrestaShop/prestashop.github.io/content/news/posts/2023/prestashop-9-min-php-version-will-be-81.md

 The `develop` branch contains the source code that will give birth to PrestaShop 9.
 This is the future of PrestaShop: it will be released either at the end of the year 2023 or in the beginning of the year 2024 and must carry on the ambition of the project for 2024.
 This major version must also embrace the change of the PHP ecosystem and consequently it must drop the support of obsolete PHP versions.

-## The PHP ecosysme is moving forward
+## The PHP ecosystem is moving forward

 As of today, the 12th of May 2023, there is only [two officially supported versions](https://www.php.net/supported-versions.php) of PHP: PHP8.1 which will be supported until November 2023 and PHP8.2 which support ends on December 2024.
 PHP8.0 has already reached the security support phase which ends on November 2023.